 Wiang Kum Kam

 Its grandeur, however, was short-lived.
-However, dream interpretation is fraught with difficulty and Wiang Kum Kam was prone to frequent flooding.
+However, dream interpretation is fraught with difficulty, and Wiang Kum Kam was prone to frequent flooding.
 The new city was moved only ten years later.

-Over centuries, Wiang Kum Kam was gradually swallowed by the river’s relentless silt, disappearing beneath layers of mud and vegetation.
-It wasn’t until the 1980s that archaeological excavations began to unearth its secrets.
+Over centuries, the river’s relentless silt swallowed Wiang Kum Kam, burying it beneath layers of mud and vegetation.
+In the 1980s, archaeologists finally began to unearth the city’s secrets.

 Today, visitors can explore the ruins of its ancient temples, city walls, and moats.
 The most prominent site is Wat Chang Kam, a temple with a unique chedi adorned with elephant statues.
 Other notable ruins include Wat Ku Kham, Wat Ku Khao, and Wat Chang Taen.